statsite/statsite/INSTALL.md

 Building
 --------

-When using a source distribution, it's usually as simple as executing:
+When using a non-git source tarball distribution, it's usually as simple as executing:

 ~~~~
 ./configure